csmir/Commands.NET/wiki/Modules.md

 }
 ```

+> [!TIP]
 > By specifying `Ignore` on a method, it will not be considered a command.
-When it is specified on a class, the whole class will be ignored, including nested classes.
+> When it is specified on a class, the whole class will be ignored, including nested classes.

 ## Nesting commands